 Social networking apps that might create risky situations for children

-These apps have gained a reputation for being potentially dangerous for children because of the types of technology they use and the types of communities that have gradually formed around them.
+These apps have gained a reputation for being potentially risky for children because of the types of technology they use and the types of communities that have formed around them.

 In this section you’ll also find links to relevant safety pages or independent third-party articles and opinions with further information about specific apps and the risks they may pose.